 Perhaps, one of the very best things about visiting Epcot is the annual festivals.
-No visit to Epcot is the same and throughout the year the park develops a temporary new look for the yearly festivals.
+No visit to Epcot is the same, and throughout the year, the park develops a temporary new look for the yearly festivals.
 Increasingly there are very few weeks which do not hold a festival at Epcot.

 There are currently 4 annual festivals and each offers unique entertainment, food & drink.

 Epcot’s International Food & Wine Festival is an annual celebration of food and drinks from around the world.
 In 2019 the festival was held between August 29 – November 23.

 The Food & Wine Festival is one of the annual highlights at Walt Disney World and draws increasingly big crowds, especially at the weekend.

 Located throughout the World Showcase there are over 30 Global Marketplaces serving specialty Drink and Food.
 Guests with the Disney Dining Plan can taste many of the dishes by using snack credits.

 There are also appearances by celebrity chefs, seminars and culinary demonstrations.
 Some of these experiences carry an additional fee.

 Eat to the Beat is a series of free concerts held nightly throughout the Food & Wine Festival.
 Acts who appeared in 2020 included Billy Ocean, Sheena Easton, and Starship.